Agnesgran/VintageVibes/README.md

 Microsoft Edge,
 Mozilla Firefox.

--The pages appear as intended on all devices and browsers.
+- The pages appear as intended on all devices and browsers.

--No known bugs left unsolved.
+- No known bugs left unsolved.

 ## Deployment